solid-contrib/conformance-test-harness/README.md

 ### 2. Setting up the Environment
 There are 4 important settings:
-1. `target` - The IRI (or local name) of the target server, used to select the server configuration from the configuration file.
+1. `target` - The IRI of the target server, used to select the server configuration from the configuration file.
 1. `subjects` - The location of the file describing test subjects.
 1. `sources` - The locations of annotated Solid specification documents that list the test cases to be run.
 1. `mappings` - Maps test cases IRIs to a local file system (there can be multiple mappings).
 Mappings should be